Akane Shiga

-Akane Shiga (志賀 紅音, しが あかね, Shiga Akane) is a Japanese ice hockey player for Luleå HF/MSSK of the Swedish Women's Hockey League (SDHL) and member of the Japanese national team.
-She played for Ottawa in the inaugural season of the Professional Women's Hockey League (PWHL).
+Akane Shiga (志賀 紅音, しが あかね, Shiga Akane) is a Japanese ice hockey player for PWHL Detroit of the Professional Women's Hockey League (PWHL) and member of the Japanese national team.
+She played for PWHL Ottawa in the inaugural season of the PWHL.

 Playing career

-Shiga began participating in elite-level ice hockey during the 2010s, playing in both the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.
+Shiga began participating elite-level ice hockey during the 2010s, playing in both the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.
 She began her career with the Obihiro Ladies and later played with Toyota Cygnus.

 On 22 December 2023, Shiga signed a one-year contract with PWHL Ottawa in the Professional Women's Hockey League (PWHL).
 Shiga was both the league's youngest player and the only player from Japan during the PWHL's inaugural season.
 In 24 games with Ottawa, Shiga recorded two goals.

 In July 2024, Shiga signed a one-year contract with Luleå HF/MSSK of the Swedish Women's Hockey League (SDHL).
 Early in the season, in a 13–1 blowout victory over HV71 on September 20, 2024, that The Hockey News described as a "first-class drubbing," she recorded a goal and four assists for five points.
+She re-signed with the club ahead of the 2025–26 SDHL season.

+On 27 July 2026, Shiga signed a two-year standard player agreement with PWHL Detroit.

 International play

 As a junior player with the Japanese national under-18 team, she participated in the IIHF U18 Women's World Championship Top Division tournaments in 2017 and 2019, and the Division I tournaments in 2016 and 2018.

 Shiga made her national senior team debut at the 2019 IIHF Women's World Championship, at which she notched her first senior-level point – a goal assisted by Ayaka Toko and Hanae Kubo against in the preliminary round.
-She has subsequently represented Japan at the IIHF Women's World Championship tournaments in 2021, 2022, 2023, and 2024.
-She was Japan's leading scorer at the tournaments in 2021, 2022, and 2024, and was selected by the coaches as one of the top-three players for Japan by the coaches in the same years.
+She has subsequently represented Japan at the IIHF Women's World Championship tournaments in 2021, 2022, 2023, 2024, and 2025.
+She was Japan's leading scorer at the tournaments in 2021, 2022, and 2024, and was selected by the coaches as one of the top-three players for Japan in the same years.

 Shiga represented Japan in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

 With the Japanese national under-25 team, she won a silver medal in the women's ice hockey tournament at the 2023 Winter World University Games in Lake Placid, New York.
 She was Japan's leading scorer, earning 6 points on 4 goals and 2 assists.

+Shiga represented Japan in the women's ice hockey tournament at the 2026 Winter Olympics in Milan and Cortina.
+She tied Mei Miura as Japan's top scorer in the Games, with one goal and two assists across four games.